-In a very short time, you’ll be joining the masses as part of the annual exodus to visit people you haven’t seen in a year and may only marginally care about, all in the name of holiday cheer.
+The holiday travel season soon will be here.
+In a very short time, you’ll join the masses as part of the annual exodus to visit family and friends.

 To prepare you for happy trails, Money Talks News finance expert Stacy Johnson has a special travel edition pop quiz.
-Watch the video below to see how well the person on the street fares and then read on for all the details.
+Can you answer the following four questions correctly?

 Sorry.
 The answer is no. Sure hope you have a comfy bag to use as a pillow.

-In our entitled, customer-is-always-right society, we’ve become accustomed to businesses catering to our every whim.
+In our customer-is-always-right society, we’ve become accustomed to businesses catering to us.
 Therefore, you may logically think an airline should be expected to pay for a room and a cozy bed if it can’t fly you out of the airport on schedule.
-Am I right?

-Well, what you think and what the government thinks are two different things.
-Here’s what the U.S. Department of Transportation says about canceled flights.
+However, what you think and what the government thinks are two different things.
+Here’s what the U.S. Department of Transportation says about canceled flights:

-So there you have it.
-If your flight is delayed or canceled, you are on your own, my friend.
+So there you have it: If your flight is delayed or canceled, you are on your own.

 However, don’t let that stop you from asking.
 Airlines do business in a competitive market, so it’s in their best interests to keep you happy, particularly if you’re a returning guest and frequent traveler.